 1. Screw-Down Watch Back

 This type of watch back is screwed into the watch case and creates a water-resistant seal.
 Screw-down watch backs are commonly found on dive watches and other water-resistant watches.
 It is more secure than a snap-off watch back, but it also makes the watch more difficult to open for maintenance or battery replacement.

 It’s important to have a professional watchmaker open a screw-down watch back, as improper opening can scratch the watch or damage the water resistance feature.
-After discussing all types, I’ll go over how you can open any watch back at home in detail.
+After discussing all types, we’ll go over how you can open any watch back at home in detail.
 Now we move on to the next watch back, the snap-off watch back.

-2. Snap-Off Watch Back
+2. Snap-off Watch Back

 3. Exhibition Watch back

 An exhibition watch back, also known as a display watch back, is a type of watch back that is transparent, typically made of sapphire crystal, and allows you to see the inner workings of the watch movement.
 Exhibition watch backs are typically found on luxury or high-end watches and are not water-resistant.
 They are also not recommended for people who will be doing manual labor or other activities that may damage the watch movement.

 One of the main benefits of an exhibition watch back is that it allows the wearer to see the inner workings of the watch.
 This can be a great conversation starter and it also allows the wearer to appreciate the craftsmanship that goes into the watch.
 It also gives the watch a unique and sophisticated look.